wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 }
 ```

-**Grant Permissions to Node Running W&B**
+### Grant Permissions to Node Running W&B

-The node on which W&B server is running must be configured to permit access to S3 and SQS.
-Depending on the type of server deployment you've opted for, you may need to add the following policy statements to your node role:
+The node where W&B server is running must be configured to permit access to Amazon S3 and Amazon SQS.
+Depending on the type of server deployment you have opted for, you may need to add the following policy statements to your node role:

 ```json
 {